Choosing A Flow Monitor

 - It can be up to 50% less costly than other flow technologies.

-As anyone familiar with a RATA knows, the S-type pitot tube is the reference method used and accepted by the EPA.
+As anyone familiar with a RATA knows, the Type-S Pitot Tubes is the reference method used and accepted by the EPA.
 It has long been the established method due to its high degree of accuracy, the simplicity of design, and ease of calibration and maintenance.

 Ultrasonic flow monitors were often installed because of fear of stratification or cyclonic flow – users feel they are more forgiving.
 These sites should have ample RATA data to see if this is the case and if there is a true indication of flow problems.
 A single pitot tube will usually comply with the EPA recommendations for flow measurement location.
 If there is stratification, then two or more pitots can be installed and connected to provide an average velocity to compensate.
 In some cases, if the particulate loading is not severe, an “averaging” type pitot tube can be installed.

-On new or existing installation, or where flow is required due to a Title V Permit or participation in a NOx trading program, a S-type pitot tube flow system is simple to install and maintain and will not become obsolete anytime in the near future.
+On new or existing installation, or where Flow Monitoring is required due to a Title V Permit or participation in a NOx trading program, a Type-S Pitot Tubes flow system is simple to install and maintain and will not become obsolete anytime in the near future.

 Dilution System tip: